ananis25/product-search/notes.md

   - When setting up a new product catalog, what parts can be automated vs constructing the product ontology manually?

 - Preference modeling
-  - Product preferences aren't monotonic, the same user could simultaneously like products with values for the same attribute.
+  - Product preferences aren't monotonic, the same user could simultaneously like products with low/high values for an attribute, but not midway.
   - Tension between prompting the user for more input vs not interrupting them too often.
   - Computing user utility as a linear sum of attribute weights vs more general learning to rank models?
   - Making comparisons visual.